-------------- --- CALL FOR PAPERS --------------

 The use of metaheuristics to tackle multi-objective problems has recently

-mushroomed, giving birth to many ideas published in various journals
+mushroomed, giving birth to many ideas published in various journals and

 proceedings.
 Even if MOMH are more and more discussed in specialized

-international conferences (such as EMO, MCDM, MOPGP, MIC, etc.), there
+international conferences (such as EMO, MCDM, MOPGP, MIC, etc.), there is no

 a common place dedicated to "metaheuristics for solving multiple objective